 - [Optional] Traditional Japanese restaurants tie up the noodles to enhance the appearance of the somen and this is how you do it.
 Tie the edge of somen noodles with cooking twine.
 This way noodles will stay in one direction while cooking.
 I normally skip this step for home use.

-- Boil water in a large pot.
+- In a large pot, bring water to a boil.
 When boiling, remove the wrapper.

-- Add the somen noodles in the boiling water, stirring noodles with chopsticks so they don’t stick to each other.
+- Add the somen noodles in the boiling water (do not add salt!).
+Stir noodles with chopsticks so they don’t stick to each other.
 Cook according to the package instructions.
 If necessary, add a little bit of cold water in the pot to prevent overflowing.